LDGerrits/QuickZone/docs/usage.md

 ```

 ## Groups

-Groups are collections of entities (Parts, Models, Players, etc.) that you want to track.
-They allow you to categorize entities and set unique performance costs for each category.
+Groups are collections of entities (Parts, Models, Players, etc.).
+They allow you to categorize entities and set unique performance settings per category.

 ### Specialized Groups
-QuickZone provides specialized groups that automatically handle player joining, leaving, and respawning.
+QuickZone provides built-in abstractions that automatically handle player lifecyles.

 ```lua
 -- Tracks all players in the server